Donte Mathis: Professional career

 Mathis played for the Billings RimRockers of the International Basketball Association from 1999 to 2001 and averaged 13.5 points per game.

 Mathis played in Europe for 13 years where he spent the majority of his career in Italy for 11 seasons.
 He played one season each in Germany and Slovenia.
 Mathis won three championships.

 Mathis played for Krka during the 2002–03 season.
 He played for Pistoia Basket 2000 in 2011–12 and Orlandina Basket in 2012–13.

 Coaching career

 After his playing career ended in 2013, Mathis served as a clinician in partnership with Hakeem Olajuwon to develop basketball internationally, volunteered to provide outlets for student-athletes to earn collegiate scholarships and was a player development specialist for collegiate and professional athletes.

 Mathis began his coaching career as head coach and assistant athletic director at Texas Christian School of Houston, Texas, in 2017.
 He led the team to the league championship quarterfinals in 2018 and the championship game in 2019.
 Mathis coached for one season at Brentwood Christian School in Austin, Texas.

 On August 27, 2021, Mathis returned to his alma mater as an assistant coach for the Bobcats.
 Head coach Terrence Johnson stated that Mathis' connection to Texan basketball prospects would help with the team's recruiting efforts.
+He is responsible for mentoring the Texas State guards and oversees recruiting in East Texas, Houston, Louisiana and Arizona.